aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 #### THE HUMBLE OBJECT PATTERN

-The _Humble object_ pattern is a pattern that **separates behaviors that is hard to test from behaviors that is easy to test**.
+The _Humble Object_ pattern is a pattern that **separates behaviors that is hard to test from behaviors that is easy to test**.

 The ideas is simple: **split the behavior into two modules**.